Unlawful Assembly Crimes

 2. violation of public health emergency order.

-By way of background, Pastor Rodney Howard-Browne is the pastor of a megachurch in Tampa, FL, known as The River at Tampa Bay Church.
+Pastor Rodney Howard-Browne is a megachurch pastor in Tampa, FL, known as The River at Tampa Bay Church.
 The arrest warrant accuses the pastor of refusing to close its doors despite a “safer at home” order in effect in Hillsborough County, FL.

 That same day, Pastor Howard-Browne surrendered at the jail in Hernando County and was released 40 minutes later after posting a $500 bond.
 Although he was allowed to immediately bond out, because of a recently created administrative order, most people will be held overnight with “no bond” (at least until a judge considers setting bond at the first appearance hearing).

-Prior to getting the arrest warrant, Sheriff Chronister said that his deputies had tried to speak to the pastor on several occupations about the “dangerous environment” the church created by continuing to hold services in violation of the Safer-at-Home order in Hillsborough County, FL.
+Before getting the arrest warrant, Sheriff Chronister said that his deputies had tried to speak to the pastor on several occasions about the “dangerous environment” the church created by continuing to hold services in violation of the Safer-at-Home order in Hillsborough County, FL.

-Traditionally, prosecutions for unlawful assembly raise constitutional issues related to the First Amendment as an attack on religious freedom, the right to free speech, and the right to assemble.
+Traditionally, prosecutions for unlawful assembly raise constitutional issues related to the First Amendment as an attack on religious freedom, free speech, and the right to assemble.

 So what is “unlawful assembly”?